boneknuckleskin/libforensics/docs/lib/source/time.rst

 		:rtype: ``datetime``
 		:returns: The corresponding ``datetime`` object.

-	.. classmethod:: from_int(filetime)
+	.. classmethod:: from_int(timestamp)

 		Converts a Microsoft FILETIME timestamp to a ``datetime`` object.

-		:type filetime: ``int``
+		:type timestamp: ``int``
-		:param filetime: The timestamp as a 64 bit integer.
+		:param timestamp: The timestamp as a 64 bit integer.

-		:raises ValueError: If :attr:`filetime` is an invalid value.
+		:raises ValueError: If :attr:`timestamp` is an invalid value.

 		:rtype: ``datetime``
 		:returns: The corresponding ``datetime`` object.